freenas/freenas-docs/userguide/cli.rst

 Several command line utilities which are provided with %brand% are demonstrated in this section.

-These utilities are used for benchmarking and performance
+The following utilities can be used for benchmarking and performance
 testing:

 * :ref:`Iperf`: used for measuring maximum TCP and UDP bandwidth